knative/docs/docs/eventing/sink/kafka-sink.md

 ## Kafka Producer configurations

+A Kafka Producer is the component responsible for sending events to the Apache Kafka cluster.
-Knative exposes all available Kafka producer configurations that can be modified to suit your workloads.
+Knative exposes all available Kafka Producer configurations that can be modified to suit your workloads.

 You can change these configurations by modifying the `config-kafka-sink-data-plane` `ConfigMap` in the `knative-eventing` namespace.